 You are eager to do something about your uncomfortable debt situation.
-You have been trying a variety of options and, while at times were making progress, you no longer feel that way and you want to look at other options, including bankruptcy.
+You have been trying a variety of options to find debt relief and, while at times you were making progress, you no longer feel that way and you want to look at other options, including bankruptcy help.

-Here are some of the actions that some of our clients have contemplated and, thank goodness, have generally not done as they could have hurt a lot more than they helped:
+Below are some of the actions our bankruptcy clients have contemplated and, thank goodness, have generally not done as they could have hurt a lot more than they helped:

-1. Transferring property, such as a house, car, or other major asset to a family member or friend.
+1. Transferring property, such as a house, car, or another major asset to a family member or friend.

-Transferring any items of value to anyone shortly before you file for bankruptcy is considered fraudulent unless you have received the money equivalent for that asset.
-If you transfer your Ford Mustang GT to your son, he better have paid you the market value for that asset.
-If not, the Court will get the Mustang from your son, sell it, and use the money to pay off your creditors when you file.
+Transferring items of value to someone shortly before you file for bankruptcy is considered fraudulent -- unless you have received the money equivalent for that asset.
+So, if you transfer your Ford Mustang GT to your son, he better have paid you the market value for that asset.
+If not, the Court will take the Mustang from your son, sell it, and use the money to pay off your creditors when you file.

 2. Hiding money or assets.

-If you file for bankruptcy, you must disclose all of your assets and all of your debts.
-Hiding the money under your mattress doesn’t mean you don’t have it.
-It just means it is under your mattress, and you have to disclose this in the bankruptcy paperwork.
+If you file for bankruptcy, you must disclose all of your debts and assets.
+Hiding money under your mattress doesn’t mean you don’t have it, it just means it is under your mattress.
+You still have to disclose this in the bankruptcy law paperwork.

 3. Using your charge cards or borrowing power for things you don’t need right before you file.

-I have had clients say they have been advised to head to the stores or shop online to “max out” their cards shortly before they file.
-It is highly unethical to do this and it is against the law.
-Your entire bankruptcy can be jeopardized, and you could still have to pay for the items anyway, so why take the risk?
+I have had clients say they have been advised to head to the stores or shop online to “max out” their cards shortly before they file for bankruptcy.
+This is not only highly unethical but it is against the law.
+In fact, your entire bankruptcy can be jeopardized, and you could still have to pay for the items anyway, so why take the risk?

-4. Buy a new car or other major item just before filing, unless your attorney has approved it.
+4. Buy a new car or another major item just before filing, unless your attorney has approved it.

-There are several reasons why you should not do this without the attorney’s permission.
-One is that people sometimes trade a vehicle that's worth less than they owe for a new one and then they are strapped with not only the new car payment, but an amount that includes the balance on their old vehicle.
-That's not a good thing to do.
+There are several reasons why you should not make any big purchases without your bankruptcy lawyer’s permission.
+One example is when people sometimes trade a vehicle that's worth less than they owe for a new one, they find they are strapped with not only the new car payment but also an amount that includes the balance on their old vehicle.
+When trying to consolidate debt, adding extra payments is not helpful.

-Also if you purchase a major item without seeing the attorney first, you may be doing something that is the opposite of what the attorney has in mind for her or his strategy.
-So be patient and talk to the attorney first.
-There are circumstances when this is appropriate, such as when your car is dying and you need reliable transportation to get to work. or if the attorney says to give up the luxury vehicle with the high payment and get one with a much lower payment.
+There are circumstances when this is appropriate, such as when your car is dying and you need reliable transportation to get to work.
+Or maybe if you’re planning to give up your luxury vehicle with the high payment and get one with a much lower payment.

-The bottom line is, speak to your attorney first before you make a move that you might regret.
+The bottom line is, speak to your attorney before you make a move you might regret.
 Give us a call at 800-360-9392 to talk to a bankruptcy lawyer today.